-The higher the velocity of the obstacle is, the bigger the uncertainty is for the obstacle, as it is depicted in Figure 15 where the uncertainty parameters are presented at the aspect of the three obstacles.
-After passing the obstacle, the uncertainty will be reduced.
-It can be checked that not all obstacles must be considered during the entire motion.
-Only those will influence the motion of the robot that fulfil the precheck algorithm at the sampling time.
+The higher the velocity of the obstacle, the bigger the uncertainty for the obstacle, as depicted in Figure 15, in which the uncertainty parameters are presented as aspects of the three obstacles.
+After passing the obstacle, the uncertainty is reduced.
+This figure shows that not all the obstacles need to be considered throughout the motion, only those that influence the motion of the robot and which have fulfilled the precheck algorithm at the time of sampling.

-The βh parameter plays a significant role in the cost function-based velocity selection, at the aspect of the goal reaching strategy.
+The βh parameter plays a significant role in the cost-function-based velocity selection as a factor in the target-reaching strategy.
 In the previous examples, the value of βh was 0.3.
-If this parameter has a higher value, it has a bigger impact on the motion than the uncertainties of the obstacles, as presented in Figure 16.
-In that case (βh = 0.6), the agent executes the motion as close to the obstacle as the collision-free motion planning algorithm allows it.
+If this parameter has a higher value, it has a larger impact on the motion than the uncertainties of the obstacles, as presented in Figure 16.
+In this case (βh = 0.6), the agent executes the motion as close to the obstacle as the collision-free motion-planning algorithm allows.

-So the values of the parameters depend on the usage of the algorithm.
-Different values of parameters generate different results in the collision-free motion planning algorithm.
-But it has to take into consideration that there will never be a solution that can solve the motion planning problem considering every aspect.
-A sub-optimal solution must always be calculated.
+The values of the parameters depend on the usage of the algorithm; different parameter values generate different results using the collision-free motion-planning algorithm.
+However, it is not possible to find a solution that takes into account every aspect of the motion-planning problem.
+A sub-optimal solution must therefore always be calculated.